libertychurchuk/libertychurchuk.github.io/_messages/part-1-everything-for-life-godliness.md

 ---
 file: "/2016/2016-05-29.mp5"
-title: Everything for life & godliness
+title: 'Part 1: Everything for life & godliness'
 scripture: 2 Timothy 1:1-5
 date: 2016-05-28 23:00:00 +0000
 description: His diving power has been bestowed on us EVERYTHING for life and godliness